In the Cloud

 NOTE

-A Sale transaction may come back as a tip-adjustable Auth, depending on the payment gateway.
+A Sale transaction may return as a tip-adjustable Auth, depending on the payment gateway.
 The SaleResponse includes a boolean isSale variable that indicates whether the Sale is final or will be finalized during closeout.

 console.log({message: "Sale response received", response: response});